isabela-lima/the-herta-theme/WARP.md

 ## Project Overview

-The Herta Theme is a VS Code color theme extension inspired by Herta from Honkai: Star Rail.
+Holographic Purple Theme is a VS Code color theme extension featuring a holographic color palette with purple, cyan, and magenta accents.
 The project generates both dark and light themes programmatically using TypeScript, featuring a comprehensive color palette that includes support for syntax highlighting, UI elements, terminal colors, and Jupyter Notebooks.

 ## Development Commands